The second life of GMC's

 GMC scrap yard

 From such yards, trucks were sold to firms eager to resume business.
 The following advertisments (courtesy of Peter Albers, Sjaak Oosterling, Peter de Groot and Phillippe Kessels) try to convince Dutch construction companies that CCKW's deserve a second chance.
 The only adjustments made were the installation of a new tipper body and replacement of the original open cab by a so-called Dutch cabine.
 The truck frame was often reinforced to increase the pay load.
 Reference made to the 'Canadian Stocks' in advertisements seems incorrect as Canadian liberators will have used CMP trucks (Chevrolets and Fords) rather than GMC's.
 I have tried to make an estimate of the total number of CCKW's that have been active in civilian life in The Netherlands but my contacts with General Motors Nederland, RDW, BOVAG, RAI, yielded nothing.
-Bart van den Acker once wrote (NAMAC Nieuwsbrief, juni 1989) that until mid 1947 already 4000 GMC trucks were imported from surplus yards in France!
+In 2024, however, Piet de Jong, former employee of General Motors Nederland, told me that 4135 CCKW's were imported from France between September 1945 and April 1946.
+They were stored on the former WW2 air strip in Heesch/Nistelrode and from there conveyed to GM sites in Rotterdam.

 GMC surplus ad